-25 Best Backpage Alternatives for Classifieds and Hookups 2022 - Philadelphia Weekly
+25 Best Backpage Alternatives for Classifieds & Hookups 2024

 - User interface needs improvement

-AdultFriendFinder is arguably the most popular adult dating site right now, and it’s a no-brainer that you can use this as your go-to Backpage alternative for hooking up!
+AdultFriendFinder is arguably the most popular of the adult dating sites right now, and it’s a no-brainer that you can use this as your go-to Backpage alternative for hooking up!
 It’s one of the top hookup websites of all time.

 Now, you might think that AFF isn’t exactly a classifieds platform, but we beg to differ.